 - Passage du Caire (Cairo) – like its name, the architectural style here is Egyptian.
 It has 3 corriders and 6 entrances and is one of the longest Paris passages galeries.

 - Passage du Prado – Art Deco in style, this is a very old passage but was only recently covered (in the early 20th century).

 What follows are Passages that are scattered about and are most easily located by the nearest Metro.

 - Passage Puteaux – a fairly short passage with nice restaurants and charming décor.
 Metro Stop Rome

 - Passage du Havre- once closed to the public it is now a shopping mecca.
 If you want an abundance of name brand shops you would see in the US (Levi, Fossil, Gap, Claire’s) plus others then this should be your destination.
 To me, it lacks the charm of the other passages.
 Metro Stop Haussmann Saint Lazare

-- Gallerie de la Madeleine – look up as you enter here and observe the keystone in the arch.
+- Galerie de la Madeleine – look up as you enter here and observe the keystone in the arch.
 There you will see the name of the architect and the year constructed.
 Inside is an air of opulence and quiet – vastly different from Place de la Madeleine from which you just exited.
 Metro Stop Madeline

 - Passage Vendôme – has Gothic vaults that I think are fascinating but in general this Passage has fallen into disrepair.
 Metro Stop Republique

-Paris Passages Galeries which are no longer open to the public:
+Paris Passages Galeries which are no longer open to the public